-Did you know there are two types of on ?
+Did you know there are two types of calcium deposits on pool tiles?

 Yes, even if the unpleasant by-product looks the same — the whitish deposit on the pool walls — they’re not made of the same component.